 I want to use my experience and knowledge to support staff in developing and preparing pupils for their working life outside of school, in order to give them the best opportunities possible.

 I worked for West Yorkshire Police for 48 years and with responsibility for recruiting and assessments, I was involved in policing HR at a national level, including managing HR for the Force’s Positive Action Recruitment Campaign.
 I am a member of Chapter at Wakefield Cathedral and it is through this role that I was invited to become a Governor at Trinity Academy Cathedral.

-The Christian ethos of Cathedral Academy supports this viewpoint and provides a culture that allows young people reach their full potential and become valuable members of society.
+The Christian ethos of Trinity Academy Cathedral supports this viewpoint and provides a culture that allows young people reach their full potential and become valuable members of society.

 People of all levels of academic ability should have access to career opportunities and I am an advocate for apprenticeships and T-Level qualifications.
 I am a Route Panel Member with the Institute for Apprenticeships & Technical Education, which has responsibility for ensuring that apprenticeship standards and T-Level qualifications are high quality and meet the needs of employers, apprentices, learners and the economy at large.